-Government urge GM to accept Tier-3 in GM.
+Government urge GM to accept Tier-3 restrictions in GM.
 GM resist and put forward proposals and actions as a more effective way to contain the outbreak and reduce other health and economic damage that Tier-3 restrictions would cause.

-GM goes into Tier-3 after days of intense talks between local leaders and Government.
+GM goes into Tier-3 restrictions after days of intense talks between local leaders and the Government.

-In seven days up to and including Sunday 25th October, 2,784 new cases of COVID-19 in Manchester residents = 503.2 per 100,000.
-Gradual decline in new cases 3 -16 Oct but has begun to rise.
+In the seven days up to and including Sunday 25 October, 2,784 new cases of COVID-19 in Manchester residents = 503.2 per 100,000.
+Gradual decline in new cases 3-16 October, but has begun to rise.